 Best for Pets: K9Cakery Silicone Cake Pan

 Who makes cakes for their pets?
 As it turns out, a lot of people do!
-This dog-centric silicone cake pan gets an almost unanimous 5-star rating from Amazon reviewers.
-They use it to bake up pet-friendly treats for special occasions.
+This bone-shaped, dog-centric silicone cake pan is popularly used to bake pet-friendly treats for birthdays and special occasions.

 Since whipping up a dessert for a dog doesn’t carry the same pressure as baking a four-tiered wedding cake, there’s a lot more leeway for imperfections.
 Your pup won’t know if the peanut butter cake you made last week had the perfect rise or crumb texture.
 He’ll just be happy he got a special treat.

 Best for Angel Food Cake: Chicago Metallic Professional Angel Food Cake Pan

 Angel food cake has different pan needs than a typical cake.
 It requires something called a tube pan—a ring-shaped pan—to help it bake evenly.
 The tube in the center adds more surface area to heat the batter and it allows the delicate cake to rise by grabbing the sides.

 A great tube pan has tiny feet that sit above the rim.
 Angel food cake needs to sit upside down on a cooling rack after it bakes so it doesn’t collapse.
 The feet make sure air can circulate as it cools.
 The Chicago Metallic Angle Food Cake Pan has three feet that stick straight up around the top rim.